rahulsom/gradle-up/README.md

 # gradle-up

+**DEPRECATED: Use Renovate bot to get PRs for gradle wrapper and dependencies**

 Supports updating the gradle wrapper through a pull request.

 You can do something like this to use this action